stigi/MountainGrowl/Readme.md

 ## Installation

-- I'm assuming you've already have Growl installed.
-If not you can get it from the [App Store](http://itunes.apple.com/de/app/growl/id467939042?mt=12)
+- I'm assuming you've already have Growl (version 1.4 required) installed.
+If not you can get it from the [App Store](http://itunes.apple.com/de/app/growl/id467939042?mt=12).
-- Go & download the latest version Mountain Growl from the [GitHub download page](https://github.com/stigi/MountainGrowl/downloads)
+- Go & download the latest version of Mountain Growl from the [GitHub download page](https://github.com/stigi/MountainGrowl/downloads).
 - Double click it & Growl should take the install process from there.
+- Make sure to select MountainGrowl as your default style in the Growl display settings.

 ## Downsides

 All the notifications are still sent by Growl, so they all show the Growl icon.
-I'm curious how Growl 2 will target that issue.
+I'm curious how Growl 2 will target that [issue](https://github.com/stigi/MountainGrowl/issues/1).
 Mountain Growl is showing the original application name in the subtitle though.

 ## Upsides